Srilanka-7-nights

 Day 7: Bentota Sightseeing

-Optional MADU RIVER BOAT RIDE in the 915-hectare Madu Ganga Estuary is connected by two narrow channels to the Randombe Lake, forming a complex wetland system encompassing 64 mangrove islets.
+Madu River Boat Ride in the 915-hectare Madu Ganga Estuary is connected by two narrow channels to the Randombe Lake, forming a complex wetland system encompassing 64 mangrove islets.
 In the year 2000, International Union for the Conservation of Nature (IUCN) undertook a detailed biodiversity survey of the region & revealed the existence of no less than 10 major wetland vegetation types supporting over 300 plant species & 248 species of vertebrates.
-This remarkable diversity has led to its being classified under RAMSAR Convention on Wetlands in 2003
+It is classified under RAMSAR Convention on Wetlands in 2003

-MARINE TURTLE CONSERVATION KOSGODA Globally, all seven species of marine turtles are endangered.
+Marine Turtle Conservation Kosgoda Globally, all seven species of marine turtles are endangered.
 Of these seven, five come ashore to nest in Sri Lanka.
 The process of marine turtles nesting, hatchlings being born, and swimming back to sea is fascinating to observe.
 The Kosgoda Conservation Project is an ideal way to learn and observe this endangered species.
-Dinner & Overnight Stay in Bentota
+In the evening engage with Water Sports Activities

 • AIRPORT Colombo